SPCSR/DisplayTemplates/Search Display Templates/Merge Search Result Templates/README.md

 Related blog post
 -------
-Check the following post to get more information about how you need to configure this on your environment: [Merge search results from various search web parts together](http://www.eliostruyf.com/merge-search-results-from-various-search-web-parts-together/)
+Check the following post to get more information about how you need to configure this on your environment: [Merge search results from multiple search web parts together](http://www.eliostruyf.com/merge-search-results-from-multiple-search-web-parts-together/)